It's really quite Simple . . . We fell in love with a house

 "We are in the business of creating experiences that

 you and your guests will

 to HollyOaks on the Marsh

 HollyOaks on the Marsh was originally granted by King George II to Richard Cooper, a millwright who accompanied James Oglethorpe, founder of Savannah, to the new colony.
 The 500-acre estate was only accessible by water.
 After the American Revolution, the history is vague, but eventually the estate was absorbed into Wild Hern, our neighbor to the south.
-In 1941, the Shelby Myrick family split off 40 acres for the Meyer family of Savannah, who built the Manor Home and named her HollyOaks.
-A few years after, Charles Stuart of the Halsey-Stuart banking dynasty in Chicago, purchased the estate and, after significant additions and renovations, changed the name, frequenting the estate as their winter home.
+In 1941, the Shelby Myrick family split off 40 acres for the Meyer family of Savannah.
+With their rich heritage in the international shipping industry, the Meyers built the Manor Home with beautiful views of the river, and named their home, HollyOaks.
+A few years after, Charles Stuart of the Halsey-Stuart banking dynasty in Chicago, purchased the estate and, after significant additions and renovations, changed the name, frequenting her as their winter home.
 The property changed hands one more time when the Maner family of Savannah purchased the estate in the 1950's and held her until the current owners fell in love with her in 2018.
 They reverted to the original name of HollyOaks on the Marsh and she remains privately owned by people, not corporations.
 We love opening this estate to those who appreciate your beauty and history.

 Our perspective and philosophy are to revitalize this estate, bring people together in love, and radiate joy.